RayHightower/RayHightower.com/_posts/2016-01-07-how-to-record-screencasts-with-or-without-quicktime.markdown

 <img src=/images/elgato_parallella_800.jpg alt="Parallella with Elgato Game Capture HD 60" >

-So if you’re recording screencasts on Linux, save yourself a headache and use the HDMI capture device.
+So if you’re recording screen activity on Parallella running Linux, save yourself a headache and use the HDMI capture device.

 ### Bottom Line: More Engaging Presentations